Early & Growth Stage Marketing Leaders: Register for our first course, Building B2B Marketing. Learn more & apply.

 While leading Asana's marketing team for 4 years, she launched their first paid product for teams in 2013 and their rebrand in 2015.
 At Astro, she launched the company and first product, which won Product Hunt's mobile app of the year in 2017; Astro was acquired by Slack a year later.
 While at Carta, she developed their gender equity gap data studies and launched the Table Stakes initiative in 2019, which has been covered in 50+ top tier publications.

-Emily is an advocate for fair compensation practices and offers free compensation reviews through her project, Help Wanted.
-She's also a board member at non-profit Empower Work, a text line for people facing challenges in the workplace.
+Emily is an advocate for fair compensation practices and is also a board member at non-profit Empower Work, a text line for people facing challenges in the workplace.

 Box, Intercom, Scalyr, Facebook